Surprises are cool when we’re talking surprise parties, but no one likes surprise costs, especially when you’re on a tight budget.

 Registration Fee & Program Fee

 The affordability of our volunteer fees leaves many thinking IVHQ’s fees are too good to be true.
 The truth is that IVHQ was founded on a model of affordability and transparency so our volunteers know where their fees are going.
 IVHQers pay two fees to volunteer abroad with us - a Registration Fee and a Program Fee.
-The Registration Fee of US$299 is paid to IVHQ to cover all the pre-departure support services that IVHQ provides, including ongoing support from your IVHQ Program Manager, comprehensive information booklets and access on our online volunteer training.
-The total of your Program Fee is dependant on the duration and destination of your chosen program (see our affordable volunteer program fees for a break-down) and 100% of this fee is paid to our partner organization to cover your airport pick-up, orientation, meals, accommodation and 24/7 in-country support from the local team.
+The Registration Fee is paid to IVHQ to cover all the pre-departure support services that IVHQ provides, including ongoing support from your IVHQ Program Manager, comprehensive information booklets and access on our online volunteer training.
+The total of your Program Fee is dependant on the duration and destination of your chosen program (see our affordable volunteer program fees for a break-down) and covers your airport pick-up, orientation, meals, accommodation and 24/7 in-country support from the local team.

 Any traveler who has experienced flight delays, lost luggage or a pricey trip to the doctor while overseas will understand why travel insurance is a must.
 It’s a requirement for all volunteers to purchase comprehensive travel insurance in order to participate on an IVHQ volunteer program too.
 You’re welcome to research an suitable provider, or take advantage of the affordable travel insurance packages customized for volunteer travelers from World Nomads.